 Service Manager, Power Systems, Toromont CAT

-Lisa Brown has over a decade of experience in the construction and power generation industry, including sales, management and servicing of standby and prime power generation projects for Toromont CAT, one of the world’s largest Caterpillar dealerships by both revenue and geographic territory.
+Lisa Brown has focused her career in the construction and power generation industry, including project management, sales and service of standby and prime power generation projects for Toromont CAT, one of the world’s largest Caterpillar dealerships by both revenue and geographic territory.
 Lisa’s project exposure ranges from system supply to multi-million-dollar, design-build solutions in sectors such as mining, municipal infrastructure, commercial manufacturing and nuclear power.

-An active volunteer in the community, Lisa donates her time as a non-profit board director and fundraising participant for various non-profit organizations.
-In addition to CAWIC, Lisa currently sits on the board for the Joseph Brant Hospital Auxiliary.
-She was also a past participant in the Habitat for Humanity GTA Women Build, and previously dedicated six years to the United Way of York Region’s annual Dragon Boat Festival.
-In addition, Lisa thoroughly enjoys mentoring aspiring youth, including as a regular participant in events such as McMaster Engineering’s Mentor Connection Night, and the Halton Industry Education Council (HIEC)’s Women as Career Coaches event.
+An active volunteer in the community, Lisa donates her time as a board director and fundraising participant for various not-for-profit organizations.
+In addition to the Canadian Association of Women in Construction (CAWIC), Lisa is also a director on the board of the Joseph Brant Hospital Auxiliary.
+She is a past participant in the Habitat for Humanity GTA Women Build, and previously dedicated six years to the United Way of York Region’s annual Dragon Boat Festival.
+In addition, Lisa enjoys mentoring aspiring youth, and is a regular participant in McMaster Engineering’s Mentor Connection Night, and the Halton Industry Education Council (HIEC)’s annual Women as Career Coaches event.

 Site Health & Safety Coordinator, Melloul-Blamey Construction Inc.

 A strong believer in giving back, Clarice can be found leading initiatives at many community organizations.
-Within the construction industry, Clarice has advocated the Skilled Trades for the duration of her career.
+Within the construction industry, Clarice has advocated the skilled trades for the duration of her career.
 She has been a keynote speaker, panelist and mentor with Skills Canada-Ontario, Employment Ontario, and Conestoga College.
-Clarice was featured in the 2013 Building Trades Special by the Toronto Sun highlighting her mentorship work.
 Beyond the borders of her industry, Clarice supports organizations such as the YMCA and KidsAbility.
-In addition, she is an active member at Lincoln Road Toastmasters and has held various roles at the international public speaking organization.
-She was the Vice President of Membership (2015-16) and frequently chairs meetings, contests, and workshops.

 Clarice completed both the Women in Skilled Trades program and General Carpenter Apprenticeship at Conestoga College.
-She obtained the Construction Supervisory Technologies Certificate from San Diego State University and is currently pursuing her undergraduate degree at the University of Waterloo.
+She obtained the Construction Supervisory Technologies Certificate from San Diego State University and is currently majoring in legal studies at the University of Waterloo.

 Her ambition is to see women have the opportunity to experience a lifetime of meaningful careers at all levels of the construction business.
-She looks forward to serving CAWIC’s membership and being part of a great team dedicated to advancing women in the Canadian construction industry.
+She looks forward to continuing to serve CAWIC’s membership and being part of a great team dedicated to advancing women in the Canadian construction industry.

 Director, Special Events